 - Then you’ll add your spices and wine…yes you heard me right….red wine!

-- Close your lid and steam valve and let it cook all by itself….go find something fun to do for a little over an hour. 😉
+- Close your lid and steam valve and let it cook all by itself….go find something fun to do for 50 minutes. 😉

 - Add your potatoes and carrots (or other veggies) after that